 A significant component of this specialised rehabilitation care pathway is the provision of Specialist Rehabilitation Units (SRUs).
 Highfield Healthcare provides one such SRU in conjunction with the HSE, for those who require a specialised rehabilitation placement.
-These service users have not yet received the treatment they need in order to be discharged from acute inpatient units.
 We hope to provide them a space and the supports they need to facilitate their personal recovery.

 Highfield Healthcare is providing a 12 bed SRU for HSE service-users with enduring mental health difficulties, predominantly those with a diagnosis of psychosis and associated challenging behaviours.
 The goal of the project is to support residents over 18 – 24-month period through a progressive rehabilitation and recovery focused programme, so that they are provided with the opportunity to successfully transition from the SRU to supported residential settings in their own communities.